 Seal doors and windows

-- Check window seals for air leaks or moisture between the panes, which may indicate a broken seal.
-If you find an air leak, caulk the seal.
-An easy tip for spotting leaks is to light a stick of incense and hold it up to the inside of doors and windows on a breezy day.
-If the smoke drifts horizontally, there is a leak.
+Stop throwing money out the window.
+A lot of your home’s heat is lost through leaky windows and doors.
+An easy tip for spotting leaks is to light an incense stick and hold it up to the inside of doors and windows on a breezy day.
+If the smoke drifts horizontally, there’s a leak.
+If so, caulk it.

 Stoke the fire

-Lighting a fire not only looks and feels good, but many are going this route because wood is sometimes cheaper than gas or electricity.
-On the downside, about 25,000 homes suffer a fire each year that start in the fireplace or chimney.
+A fire not only looks and feels good, but wood is sometimes cheaper than gas or electricity.
+On the downside, about 25,000 homes suffer a fire each year that starts in the fireplace or chimney.
 So sit by the fire with care.
 Hire a professional to clean and inspect the chimney and flue at the start of the season.

 Prevent frozen pipes

 Shut off all exterior water faucets — including irrigation systems.
 Then disconnect and store garden hoses and sprinklers.
-On extremely cold days, turn faucets on and let water trickle continuously.
+On extremely cold days, turn indoor faucets on and let water trickle continuously.
 If there is a cabinet under the sink, open the doors to let warm air heat the pipes.